rsdoiel/mkpage/go-template-recipes.md

 engine to not allow spacas after the value and the next non-space character (i.e. the comma of the opening line).

-## JSON data a key/value blob report
+## JSON data, a key/value blob report

 In this example we construct a JSON object as part of the key/value pairs on the command line and pass it through the blob.tmpl template that displays they pairs.